SQL Server TCL Interview Questions and Answers

 - SAVE TRANSACTION: creates points within groups of transactions in which to ROLLBACK

-BEGIN TRANSACTION is used to start the transaction and also used to add nested transaction.
+The BEGIN TRANSACTION is used to start the transaction and also used to add a nested transaction.
+The Syntax is given below.

 - COMMIT is used for saving the data that has been changed permanently because whenever we perform any DML operations like INSERT, UPDATE or DELETE then we are required to write commit at the end of all or every DML operations in order to save it permanently.